Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 All Monsters have 0 DEF.

 ### Level 4
-The 3 Level 4 Monsters have 1900 ATK and share the following effect:
+The 3 Lv4 Monsters have 1900 ATK and share the following effect:

 > If another card is banished: You can either add this banished card to your hand, or Special Summon this card from your hand.